aammya8/cse15l-lab-reports/lab-report-1.md

 If you are a Windows user, you will need to [install OpenSHH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 If you are a macOS or Linux user, you don't need to download any additional software.
 Now, open a terminal in Visual Studio Code and enter the following command, with your CSE15L account name replacing USERNAME:
 `$ ssh USERNAME@ieng6.ucsd.edu`
 If this is your first time remotely connecting to this server, you will get a message asking if you trust the host and want to continue connecting.
 Respond to the prompt with `yes` and hit the return key.
 Finally, enter your UCSD SSO password when prompted for a password.
+Now you are connected to the server.

 **STEP 3:  TRYING SOME 🗣COMMANDS🗣**

+Once connected to the server, you can try out come linux commands.
+A list of common commands can be found [here](https://linuxconfig.org/linux-commands-cheat-sheet).
+If you are using Linux or a macOS, you can also try the linux commands on your own device (the client).
+To do this, first disconnect from the server by typing `exit` into the terminal and pressing enter.
+Then test out the commands.

 **STEP 4:  🛫MOVING🛩 FILES WITH** ✨`scp`✨

+To copy one or more files from your local computer to the remote computer, you can use the `scp` command.

 **STEP 5:  SETTING AN SSH 🔑KEY🔑🏦**

+To log in to the remote computer without typing in your password every time, you can create an SSH key.

 **STEP 6:  💰OPTIMIZING💰 REMOTE RUNNING**

+There are some shortcuts that can make running commands on both the remote computer and local computer faster.